CraicOverflow89/Krash/readme.md

 ### Issues

- - no exception thrown but no action taken when using int as ref
  - spaces in string literals are causing issues (whitespace)
  - trying to use `true` as reference throws parser exception instead of being handled